willGauntletAi/many-notes/README.md

 Many Notes is a markdown note-taking app designed for simplicity!
 Easily create or import your vaults and organize your thoughts right away.

-Vaults are simply storage containers for your files, and Many Notes provides you with the flexibility to keep everything in one vault or to separate your files into multiple vaults.
+Vaults are simply storage containers for your files, and Many Notes lets you choose to keep all your files in one vault or organize them into separate vaults.

 ## Screenshots